eflautt/ga-data-science/lessons/lesson-7/readme.md

 Like Ridge and Lasso regression, we can penalize (add in weights) to the gradient descent solver.

+To follow along with either our "grandmother's house" example, or the python example code above, try turning the estimator's argument `verbose` to 1.
+It will print its optimizations up to the number of iterations you allow it to run (default is 5).

 ```python
 lm = linear_model.SGDRegressor()
 lm.fit(modeldata, y)